IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 ## Post-installation

-The meta operators and their custom resource would be deployed in the cluster.
+The operators and their custom resource would be deployed in the cluster, and thus the installation of operands will also triggered by the CR.